asmitakatwal/asmitakatwal/README.md

 - 🌱 I’m currently learning **to balance growth,patience and kind to myself everyday both in tech and in life**

-- 💬 Ask me about **
+ 💬 Ask me about
 -Life as a software engineering student
-Why I am exploreing AI/ML,cloud computing Participating in hackathons,tech events and student communities How I stay motivated ad things that inspire me my curiosity for startups,innovation and entrepreneurship music,and TED Talks I enjoy
+-Why I am exploreing AI/ML,cloud computing -Participating in hackathons,tech events and student communities -How I stay motivated ad things that inspire me
-- **
+-my curiosity for startups,innovation and entrepreneurship -music,and TED Talks I enjoy

 - 📫 How to reach me **asmitakatwal246@gmail.com**